hadan24/BingusQuest/README.md

 Dan:

 ## The Prototype
 Thomas: I definitely ran into some issues when working on the prototype.
 I haven't developed in Unity at all previous to working on this project (that's where the challenge for this comes from), and it was a lot to learn pretty quickly.
 As such, I worked on the first part of the prototype, the "town" section, as it was simpler than the tower defense portion of the game.
 I learned about player movement, scenes, assets, scripting, and interactions and collisions.
+YouTube tutorials were a great resource, and I went from knowing close to nothing about Unity to understanding some basic mechanics.
+It gave me a good foundational basis for development in Unity.

 Dan: